TMuyi/docker-registry-/README.md

 ### Automating the Tagging and Pushing of Existing Images

-If you have several images that need to be tagged and pushed, you can automate this process using a Bash script.
+If you're like me and you have a lot of images that need to be tagged and pushed, you can automate this process using a basic Bash script.

 ### Bash Script to Tag and Push Images